surma/surma.dev/content/things/compile-js.md

 `.
 You do the math.
 I did not bother to implement support for JS' `finally{...}
 `.

-Note that WASI SDK does not support C++ exceptions yet, even though they have landed in WebAssembly.
+Note that WASI SDK does not support C++ exceptions yet, even though exceptions have landed in WebAssembly natively.
 Apparently, the Emscripten folks needs to upstream their patches to libunwind.

 ### Iterators

-Again, with half an eye on the use-case of processing JSON, I wanted to be able to iterate over Arrays or Objects.
+Again, with half an eye on the use-case of processing JSON, I wanted to be able to iterate over arrays or objects.
 JavaScript has for-of loops with which you can iterate over an iterable.
 In this case, an iterable is any object that implements the [iteration protocol].